 Location: Playa del Carmen - Hola!
-Welcome to Mexico!
-Your adventure begins with a welcome meeting at 6 pm today.
-If you are lucky enough to have extra time in this beachside playground, why not spend it snorkelling in freshwater rock pools (called cenotes), strolling along the white sands or reef diving on Cozumel.
-Check out the full range of recommended optional activities below for more inspiration.
-After the welcome meeting tonight, perhaps head out for a cocktail and a meal with your new travel buddies.
+Welcome to Mexico.
+Your adventure begins in Playa del Carmen with a welcome meeting at 6 pm.
+If you arrive early and are lucky enough to have extra time in this beachside playground, maybe try your hand (and feet and lungs) at snorkelling in the freshwater rock pools (cenotes).
+Maybe stroll along the white sands or reef dive on Cozumel.
+After the meeting, perhaps head out for a cocktail and a few tacos with your new travel buddies.

 Day - 2

 Location: Playa del Carmen - Wake up without an alarm – today is yours to explore this beachside paradise at your leisure.
 Known for its coral-clad reefs, Playa Del Carmen might be the perfect spot to don your snorkel mask and flippers and explore beneath the surface.
 Keep your eyes peeled for rays, moray eels and turtles.
 If you’d rather leave the flippers behind and adventure on land, catch a local bus and travel south to Tulum, where white-sand beaches and Maya ruins are just an hour and a half away.
 In the evening, you could grab a few of your fellow travellers and find a good spot to watch the sunset – muy bien!